-- a phase 3 geo-environmental report which includes a land contamination remediation strategy and Tier 3 Detailed Quantitative Risk Assessment (DQRA).
-This is essential due to the history of mining and contaminated waste tipping know to have occurred in the wider area and presence of made ground on the site itself.
+- Phase 3 geo-environmental report which includes an engineering geophysics survey, a land contamination remediation strategy and Tier 3 Detailed Quantitative Risk Assessment (DQRA).
+This is essential due to the history of mining and contaminated waste tipping known to have occurred in the wider area.

-- a plan which reinstates the ponds which have been filled in
+- a plan which resurrects the ponds which have been filled in

-- a flood risk assessment which includes a more detailed study of sensitive off-site locations such as those in Alderman’s Green e.g., Canberra Road, Lancia Close and Alderman’s Green Road
+- a flood risk assessment which includes a more detailed study of sensitive off-site locations such as Canberra Road and Lancia Close

-- a full archaeological assessment which includes trial trench evaluation as there is a possibility of a deserted Medieval settlement and tile/pottery kilns being in the area.
+- an archaeological assessment which includes a geophysics survey and trial trench evaluation as there is a possibility of a deserted Medieval settlement and/or pottery kilns being in the area.